phonopy/phonopy/doc/install.md

 If you need a compiler,

 ```
-% conda install -c conda-forge c-compliler
+% conda install -c conda-forge c-compliler cxx-compiler cmake
 ```

 (install_setup_py)=

-### Building using setup.py
+### Building using `pip install`

-If package installation is not possible or you want to compile with special compiler or special options, phonopy is built using `setup.py`.
-In this case, manual modification of `setup.py` may be needed.
+If package installation is not possible or you want to compile with a special compiler or special options, phonopy is built using `pip install`.
+In this case, manual modification of `CMakeLists.txt` may be needed.

+Note that at version 2.26.0, the build system of phonopy was modernized.
+Nanobind, cmake, and scikit-build-core are used for the building.
+The receipt is written in `CMakeLists.txt` and `pyproject.toml`.
+The old `setup.py` was removed.

 1. Get the source code from github